braddown/klaviyo-kudosity-sync/README.md

-# Klaviyo Kudosity Sync
+# Klaviyo-Kudosity Sync

-A fresh project integrated with Supabase, GitHub, and Vercel.
+A Next.js application for syncing data between Klaviyo and Kudosity platforms.